Verstappen shines as Hamilton loses way in Bahrain sandstorm - RFI

 The season will start in Bahrain on March 28.

+"The sand was moving like rain would move.
+Having sand on the tyres isn't good for their longevity and getting consistency on long runs is difficult."

+He added: "We only have a day and a half in the car before the first race.
+I'd like to think my nine years' experience with this team will help me get the best out of it."

-The top three on Friday was filled out by Lando Norris in a McLaren in 1:30.889 and Esteban Ocon who clocked a best of 1:31.146 from 129 laps for Alpine, the repackaged Renault.
+The top three on Friday was rounded out by Lando Norris in a McLaren in 1:30.889 and Esteban Ocon who clocked a best of 1:31.146 from 129 laps for Alpine, the repackaged Renault.

 After a humiliating 2020, and their worst season in 40 years, Ferrari saw Carlos Sainz take fifth place with Charles Leclerc in 11th.